Vedant-Kadam-Noobie/agrovideo.github.io/README.md

 Video calling website
-A prototype
+a prototype
-Made using HTML, CSS and Javacscript.
+made using HTML, CSS and Javacscript.